GoogleCloudPlatform/apigee-samples/basic-caching/README.md

 Using policies for general purpose caching, you can persist any objects your proxy requires across multiple request/response sessions.
 You can also cache the response of a backend resource with the ResponseCache policy.
 Response caching is especially helpful when backend data is updated only periodically.
 The ResponseCache policy can reduce calls to backend data sources.

 ## How it works
+Through the ResponseCache policy, you can also have Apigee look at certain HTTP response caching headers and take actions according to header directives.
+For example, on responses from backend targets, Apigee supports the Cache-Control header.
+This header can be used to control the maximum age of a cached response, among other things.
+For more information, see [Support for HTTP response headers](https://cloud.google.com/apigee/docs/api-platform/cache/http-response-caching).

+With the PopulateCache policy, LookupCache policy, and InvalidateCache policy, you can populate, retrieve, and flush cached data at runtime.
+At runtime, your cache policies copy values between proxy variables and the configured cache you specify.
+When a value is placed in the cache, it is copied from the variable you specify to the cache.
+When it is retrieved from the cache, it is copied into the variable for use by your proxy.

+For more details refer to [Caching and persistence overview](https://cloud.google.com/apigee/docs/api-platform/cache/persistence-tools), and [Cache internals](https://cloud.google.com/apigee/docs/api-platform/cache/cache-internals).

 ## Implementation on Apigee